-9 Secrets to Becoming a Successful Social Media Influencer
+How to Become a Successful Social Media Influencer (In 9 Easy Steps)

 Influencer marketing works.
-That's the reason why it seems everyone wants to become an influencer these days.
+That's the reason why it seems everyone wants to become a social media influencer these days.

 This type of marketing continues to grow as a real and effective way of advertising and keeping your audience engaged in order to make a profit.